If you want to study at Oxford, you need to apply a year before the start date of your course by completing an online UCAS application form.

 Be sure to tell the truth, as tutors might check later, so don’t exaggerate and certainly don’t make any false claims.
 Don’t hold back either – this is no time for modesty.

 When you've written a first draft, have a look back at the selection criteria for your course and think about the evidence you've given for each of the criteria.
 Have you covered everything?

 Should I include extra-curricular activities?

-If you're applying for competitive courses, which includes any course at Oxford, we typically suggest that you focus around 80% of your personal statement on your academic interests, abilities and achievements.
-This can include discussion of any relevant extracurricular activities.
+We typically suggest that you focus around 80% of your personal statement on your academic interests, abilities and achievements.
+This can include discussion of any relevant extra-curricular activities.
 The remaining 20% can then cover any unrelated extra-curricular activities.

 Do I need experience of work and travel?

 We understand that not everyone has the opportunity to do work experience or to go travelling so these activities are not a requirement for any of our courses.
 Tutors won’t be impressed by your connections, or the stamps in your passport, but they will be impressed by how you’ve engaged with your subject.